Hispanic and Latino athletes in American sports: Current Latinos in the NBA

 Carlos Arroyo is from Puerto Rico and was the leader of the 2004 Puerto Rican national team which defeated the United States team in Olympic play, becoming the first country to defeat the U.S. in Olympic play since 1992.
 This is symbolic because the sport of basketball was brought to Puerto Rico by migrants from the mainland.

 Eduardo Nájera is from Mexico and initially intended to play professional basketball in his home country.
 However at the age of 17 he signed a contract with a Mexican League at only $3,000 month, not nearly the amount of money he could make in The United States.
 So at age 19 he moved to Texas and enrolled at The University of Oklahoma.
 There he starred in basketball and wound up being drafted.
 In 2003 he signed a contract worth 24 million dollars, something he couldn't have achieved playing basketball in Mexico.

-The accomplishments of these Latino basketball players show that not only is sports a good way for Latinos to make a living in a new country but it is also a way to build a positive self-identity and be identified across the country as Latino, not Latino-American.
-These athletes accomplishments have put their ancestry and home countries in the public eye increasing awareness of Latinos in America.

 The NBA also has several Brazilian players: Leandro Barbosa, Nené, Anderson Varejão, Tiago Splitter, Fab Melo, and Scott Machado.